hafbau/lecture_notes/w1d4/README.md

 The classwork is in the `breakout/` folder.

+Here's my previous note, tweaked a bit to today, I hope you like it.

 ## Life here at the bootcamp

 - Be aware when you're being stressed out